dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/yamles_packaging_deployment.md

 "description": "Learn how to package and deploy a YAML configuration to the API Gateway runtime."
 }

 {{< alert title="Note">}}When a YAML configuration is deployed to an API Gateway group, it is still possible to switch it back and deploy an XML federated configuration to that same API Gateway group.
-When an API Gateway instance is first created, an XML federated configuration is deployed with it.{{< /alert>}}
+When an API Gateway instance is first created, an XML federated configuration or a YAML configuration can be deployed in it.{{< /alert>}}

 ## Build the deployment package